johnperry-math/AoC2020/README.md

 I would have liked to use a tagged type for the Decks, to work a little with the object-oriented programming in Ada, but I decided against that for now.

+## Day 23: Crab Cups

+Rearrange a circular list of cups: three cups after the "current" cup (which I keep at the head) are removed to a position after the cup whose label is one less than the current cup's label (subtracting more if we are removing that cup, and cycling to the largest cup label if we go less than 0); then the cup that now follows the "current" cup is designated "current".

+In part 1, we do this 100 times with 10 cups; in part 2, we do this 10 million times with 1 million cups.

+Many solutions work, and I bungled into two, but they take hours, probably *days* to complete.
+If you have to copy most of the list repeatedly, or if you have to search through most of the list repeatedly, you are going to wait a looooooong time.
+For instance, `main_original.adb` and `main_linked_lists.adb` will work, but I gave up on both after nearly an hour, or maybe more than an hour, once I had the final `main.adb` working in just a couple of seconds!
+See its documentation for details on how it works.

+For this puzzle I finally used Ada's `generic` facility to create a `generic package`, complete with `private` objects, subprograms, and automatic initialization.
+In retrospect, I'm not sure that's necessary, but it was fun, and it does make it easy to keep the intermediate configurations hidden from the client.

+###Note###
+This program uses an array of 1 million 32-bit integers, which causes a stack overflow unless you increase the default stack size.
+On the Mac I used `ulimit -s 13000` after using `gcc` with the `-fstack-usage` option to determine how much stack it was using.